Kilarin/compassgps/README.txt

 [url]https://forum.minetest.net/mmdb/mod/compassgps/[/url]

 [b]Changelog:[/b]
-2.5 bug fix from myoung008, type causing crashes when entering bad color.
+2.6 bug fix from myoung008, type causing crashes when entering bad color.
-2.4 wall mounted maps by Miner59
+2.5 bug fix from TeTpaAka fix bug when static_spawnpoint is invalid 2.4 wall mounted maps by Miner59
 2.3 intllib support by TeTpaTka so CompassGPS will work with different languages now!
 2.2 current position option in bookmark list when writing to map (Miner95 contribution)